pankajrajdeo/figchat/README.md

 # LungMAP scExplore

 ## Overview
 **LungMAP scExplore** is an advanced application for exploring and visualizing scRNA-seq datasets from LungMAP.
 It leverages conversational AI to provide interactive dataset exploration and visualization capabilities.
-Users can interact with the assistant via multiple interfaces, including a Gradio-based chatbot and a Chainlit-powered chat application.
+Users can interact with the assistant via a Chainlit-powered chat application.
 The system integrates various tools for dataset metadata retrieval, UMAP plot generation, and internet searches, all powered by OpenAI's GPT-based models.

 ---

 ## Main Interfaces and Files

-### Gradio Chat Interface
-- **Main Script:** `figchat_gradio.py`
-  - Launches a Gradio-based chatbot interface for user interaction.
-  - Loads environment variables, preloads datasets, and integrates key tools for exploration and visualization.
-  - Allows users to query dataset information and generate visualizations like UMAP plots.

 ### Chainlit Chat Interface
 - **Main Script:** `chainlit_app.py`